 Some silicone baking mats offer extra features such as unit and measurement conversions, spacing marks for placing cookies, and circular- and thickness-outlined dimensions for rolling pastry and dough.
 These additional components can be really useful and will alleviate the estimating and guessing for the size needed for that 9-inch pie you're baking, for instance.

 Ease of Cleanup

 Silicone mats are handy items to keep in the kitchen for their ability to assist you in the baking process.
 They provide a nonstick surface for rolling out dough, help keep those counters clean, and free you from scrubbing cookie sheets and pans.
 But, what about the ease of cleaning the mats themselves?
 Several of them are dishwasher safe and can be thrown in on the top rack for easy cleaning, while others need to be washed by hand.
 Even if the mat is dishwasher safe, it will last longer if it's hand-washed.

 Are silicone baking mats safe to use?

 Silicone mats are made from food-grade silicone, which is a polymer that’s generally considered in the food industry to be food safe and, according to a statement by the FDA, can be safely used in the “processing, preparing, and treating” of food.
 This guidance isn’t the clearest, however, so it’s important to closely follow each manufacturer’s guidelines on how and where to use them.
-Typically, silicone baking mats are designed to withstand temperatures of up to anywhere between 428 F to 480 F; they’re also not meant to be used directly on an oven rack or under the broiler.
+Typically, silicone baking mats are designed to withstand temperatures of up to anywhere between 428 degrees Fahrenheit to 480 degrees Fahrenheit; they’re also not meant to be used directly on an oven rack or under the broiler.